WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### P2SH

 P2SH or Pay-to-Script-Hash is a type of transaction that simplifies the use of complex transaction scripts.
-With P2SH the complex script that details the conditions for spending the output (redeem script) is not presented in the locking script.
+With P2SH the complex script that details the spending conditions (redeem script) is committed to with a hash in the locking script.
 Instead, only a hash of it is in the locking script.
 :::